 8. The gradings agreed by the scrutiny sub-committee, and the specific modules to which the gradings apply, shall be reported to the board of examiners, and the receipt and consideration of this information by the board of examiners must be recorded in the minutes of the board of examiners.

 9. Where progression, award and classification are considered by a faculty level board of examiners (for example Combined Honours, Natural Sciences, joint honours programmes and the MA Research Methods programmes in social sciences), SACs shall be graded by the scrutiny sub-committee of the relevant subject board of examiners.
 Once all SACs have been graded at subject level, those relating to students to be considered at faculty-level boards of examiners should be submitted in a timely way to the chairs and secretaries of the relevant faculty-level board.
-This allows any variations in the grading of an individual SAC to be identified and the relevant subjects to be asked to provide a structured response to support the generic grading definition they had allocated.
-A scrutiny sub-committee of the faculty- level board (this sub-committee being required to operate in accordance with University policy for all scrutiny subcommittees) should then consider whether there was any justification for the differences in grading, and if necessary reclassify the grading if appropriate.
+This allows any variations in the grading of an individual SAC to be identified and, if deemed necessary by the Chair of the faculty-level Board, the relevant subjects to be asked to provide a structured response to support the generic grading definition they had allocated.
+A scrutiny sub-committee of the faculty- level board should consider any differences in individual SAC gradings which it deems to be significant (for instance, when differences in gradings are greater than 1), and if necessary reclassify the gradings in consultation with the departments concerned.

 10. Members of scrutiny sub-committees should be aware that, in accordance with the Equality Act 2010, students may choose to disclose a condition that constitutes a disability via the SAC Form.
 Should this occur, staff must make this known to Disability Support.
 It is the University’s responsibility to understand whether a particular condition constitutes a disability.
 Should staff be unsure as to this, they must consult Disability Support.

-Consideration of serous adverse circumstances at meetings of boards of examiners
+Consideration of serious adverse circumstances at meetings of boards of examiners

 11. Consideration of serious adverse circumstances must be in accordance with the following requirements: